pixlcore/blog/net-proc-watch.md

 I guess I've been living under a rock for the last decade, while Linux reinvented itself.

 Anyway, this is awesome.
 I can theoretically just poll `ss -ntip` every few seconds, and I basically have my process network monitor, more or less.
 The `ss` command comes preinstalled on most modern Linux distros, and it's extremely fast.
-Of course, polling won't catch short-lived connections, but I believe could be a viable solution for my needs, at least for now.
+Of course, polling won't catch short-lived connections, but I believe this could be a viable solution for my needs, at least for now.

 I'm still going to keep an eye on eBPF and AOT compilation, because I believe that will ultimately be better than polling `ss`.
 Not only will it catch short-lived connections, but it will likely consume fewer resources with high network traffic (i.e. tens of thousands of open connections).